 In the end, the program will train you to be an environmental activist who is able to better take a stand to the future of this world.

-We also run an 18 months work, study and travel program - “Fighting With the Poor” with 6 Months in St. Vincent and the Grenadines, 6 Months in Latin America and 6 months back in SVG.
-Here you end study and take a B-certificate with One World University in Mozambique.
+We also run an 10 months work, study and travel program - “Work with indigenous communities in Belize” with 3 Months in St. Vincent and the Grenadines, 6 Months in Belize and 1 month back in SVG.
+Here you end make evaluation and outreach.

 3 meals a day.
 Accommodation with shared bathrooms.